CommsNext@Tech

 Angela Barajas Prendiville, Director of Media Relations for Institute Communications

-Location: Exhibition Hall, Room: TBD
+Location: Exhibition Hall, Room: Buckhead

 Join a panel of journalists from local newsrooms as they discuss newsworthiness of stories, providing a checklist of elements needed for most likely success.
 The session will explore email subject lines and how to make them compelling, examples of pitches that work and why, along with a gamified section where journalists will react to pitches they are sent.